 Recent and Forthcoming Essay Publications

-- "Beyond the Pleasure Principle: On Jean-Marie Guyau's Reception of Epicurus", in Antonio Cimino, Frederik Bakker, & Elena Nicoli (eds.), Hellenistic Philosophy and Modern Thought from Nietzsche to Nussbaum (forthcoming, 2019).
+- "Life and Pleasure: On Jean-Marie Guyau's Reception of Epicurus", in Antonio Cimino, Frederik Bakker, & Elena Nicoli (eds.), Hellenistic Philosophy and Modern Thought from Nietzsche to Nussbaum (forthcoming, 2019).

 - "Bergson's Encounter with Biology: Thinking Life", Angelaki, 10: 2, 2005.